 When do you want to begin receiving Social Security?
 All too often the answer is as soon as possible and not at your full retirement age or later.
 Social Security is just one tool of your retirement income strategy.
-You need to analyze the benefit options and determine how they best work with your other retirement assets.
+You must analyze the benefit options and determine how they best work with your other retirement assets.
 The differences will have financial repercussions that you (and your spouse) will have to live with for 20+ years.

 Full retirement age